slimbootloader/documentation/source/security/firmware-update.rst

 .. _generate-capsule:

 Generating capsule
-^^^^^^^^^^^^^^^^^^

-Please refer to **Slimbootloader binary for capsule image** section of desired board page in **Supported Hardware** to understand how to generate Slimbootloader binary for capsule.
+***********************************

-After gathering required firmware binaries, capsule image can be generated using capsule generation tool
+After gathering required firmware binaries, capsule image can be generated using capsule generation tool.
+Please refer to :ref:`generate-binaries-for-capsule` for details about generating component binaries for capsule.

   Capsule tool (``GenCapsuleFirmware.py``) creates a capsule image that can be processed by |SPN| in firmware update flow.

   Capsule tool is capable of incorporating multiple firmware images into single capsule binary.
-Each firmware is identified and included in the capsule image using a GUID.
+Each firmware is identified and included in the capsule image using a 4 byte string.
+While using the tool for capsule generation, Unique string identifier and associated binary should be provided as input to the tool.

-  Known GUIDs are included in the capsule generation tool, please refer to the note below for more details.
+  For components inside the container region <4 byte id for component inside container : 4 byte id container id> along with associated component binary should be provided as input to the tool.
+This format is required for components inside container region because there can be multiple container inside BIOS region

-    usage: GenCapsuleFirmware.py [-h] -p BIOS <BIOS_IMAGE> -p <GUID> <FW IMAGE BINARY 1>.....-p <GUID> <FW IMAGE BINARY n> -k PRIVKEY -o NEWIMAGE [-q]
+    usage: GenCapsuleFirmware.py [-h] -p <4 byte comp id> < FW IMAGE BINARY > -p <4 byte container component string id:4 byte comp id> <FW IMAGE BINARY> -p <4 byte comp id> <FW IMAGE BINARY n> -k PRIVKEY -o NEWIMAGE [-q]

     optional arguments:
-      -h, --help            show this help message and exit -p  <GUID> <Payload Image>,
+      -h, --help            show this help message and exit -p  <4 byte string> <Payload Image>,
                             Payload image that goes into firmware update capsule -k PRIVKEY, --priv_key PRIVKEY
                             Private RSA 2048 key in PEM format to sign image